|Home | Contact ASEE|

 When you click the "Save this reference" button, the reference will automatically be notified via e-mail and sent a link to fill out a reference form.

 If you wish to send a reminder email to a reference, click on "Send reminder email" underneath the reference to who you wish to send a reminder.
-If you wish to edit or delete a reference, click on the appropriate link underneath the reference you wish to edit or delete, and then either edit the information or confirm deletion.
+If you want to edit or delete a reference, click on the appropriate link underneath the reference you wish to edit or delete, and then either edit the information or confirm deletion.
 You will not be able to change their email address.

 You are responsible for ensuring that three reference forms are submitted to ASEE by your references prior to the application deadline.
 You may login and monitor which references have been received at any time, though you will not be able to review the contents of the materials received.